yinheark/yincart2/apps/basic/README.md

-Yincart 2 Basic Application Template
+Yii 2 Basic Application Template
 ================================

-Base on Yii 2 Basic Application Template

-Yincart 2 Basic Application Template is a skeleton Yincart 2 application best for rapidly creating small projects.
+Yii 2 Basic Application Template is a skeleton Yii 2 application best for rapidly creating small projects.

 The template contains the basic features including user login/logout and a contact page.